yeti-detective/authApp/README.md

 # authApp
-Install react native and it's cli if you done that yet. https://facebook.github.io/react-native/docs/getting-started.html You'll also need Xcode (for the simulator) or expo https://expo.io/
+Install react native and it's cli if you haven't done that yet. https://facebook.github.io/react-native/docs/getting-started.html
+You'll also need Xcode (for the simulator) or expo https://expo.io/

 git pull the repo and run npm install --save